Al-Hudaydah offensive: Attack in Al Garrahi

-On the 14 February the coalition's fighters besieged Houthi remnants in Hays, who were hiding in Jabal Dabbas, resulting in the group, 6 in their numbers, to surrender.
+On the 14 February, the coalition's fighters besieged Houthi remnants in Hays, who were hiding in Jabal Dabbas, resulting in the group, 6 in their numbers, to surrender.
 Additionally the Houthis from Garrahi, launched a pincer attack aiming at recapturing Hays, but after fighting and airstrikes, they were pushed back in Garrahi.
 On the same day, an airstrike killed 8 Houthis in the Hodeidah airport.

-On the 16 February the Houthi leader, Abdelmalik Al-Houthi, sent his cousin, Mohammed Ali al-Houthi in Garrahi frontline, in an effort to boost morale.
+On the 16 February, the Houthi leader, Abdel-Malik Al-Houthi, sent his cousin, Mohammed Ali al-Houthi in Garrahi frontline, in an effort to boost morale.
 On the same day, Tareq Saleh, and his army, the National Resistance, arrived at the front.

-On the 17 February coalition forces advanced in Garrahi's small town of Beit Bish, and clashed with Houthi defenders.
+On the 17 February, coalition forces advanced in Garrahi's small town of Beit Bish, and clashed with Houthi defenders.
 At the same time, Houthis shelled Hays district.

-On the 18 February one UAE soldier was killed, and two wounded battling the Houthis.
+On the 18 February, one UAE soldier was killed, and two wounded battling the Houthis.

 Between the 18 and 20 February, Houthis lost more than 100 fighters in fierce clashes with government forces or in air strikes by Saudi-led coalition on the seacoast battlefield, according to Yemen's Defence Ministry.
 Houthi commander Sharaf Abdullah Al-Makeni Abu Mohammed was also killed.
 21 soldiers of the coalition were also killed.

 On the 21 February, Houthi commander Ahmed bin Ahmed al-Washli, was killed alongside 7 of his soldiers when his group attempted to infiltrate coalition controlled territory in Garrahi.

-On the 23 February the coalition launched an attack from the east, fighting the Houthis in Jabal ras.
+On the 23 February, the coalition launched an attack from the east, fighting the Houthis in Jabal ras.
 There were killed and wounded on both sides.
 The coalition forces failed to make any advance.

-On the 27 February the coalition claimed that they had reached the border between Al-Garrahi and Jabal Ra's district.
+On the 27 February, the coalition claimed that they had reached the border between Al-Garrahi and Jabal Ra's district.

-On the 28 February 5 girls were killed by a coalition airstrike in Hays.
+On the 28 February, 5 girls were killed by a coalition airstrike in Hays.

-On the 4 March Houthi fighters closed all roads and created defensive lines in al-Garrahi, as the coalition's offensive had failed to make any big gains.
+On the 4 March, Houthi fighters closed all roads and created defensive lines in al-Garrahi, as the coalition's offensive had failed to make any big gains.